mwvgroup/pwv_kpno/1.0.0/html/_sources/index.rst.txt

 ********

-**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O. It provides atmospheric models from 3,000 to 12,000 Angstroms at a resolution of 0.05 Angstroms.

-Atmospheric absorption in the near-infrared is highly dependent on the column density of precipitable water vapor (PWV).
-By measuring the delay of GPS signals through the atmosphere, the `SuomiNet project
+**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O. Atmospheric absorption in the optical and near-infrared is highly dependent on the column density of precipitable water vapor (PWV).
-<http://www.suominet.ucar.edu>`_ provides accurate PWV measurements for
-multiple, international locations.
-The **pwv_kpno** package uses published SuomiNet data in conjunction with MODTRAN models to determine the modeled atmospheric transmission function as a function of date and time.
+By measuring the delay of GPS signals through the atmosphere, the `SuomiNet project <http://www.suominet.ucar.edu>`_ provides PWV measurements for hundreds of locations world wide.
+The *pwv_kpno* package uses published SuomiNet data in conjunction with MODTRAN models to determine the modeled atmospheric transmission as a function of date and time.

 By default the package provides access to the time dependent transmission function at Kitt Peak National Observatory.
-However, this package is designed to be easily extensible to other locations around within the SuomiNet Network.
+However, this package is designed to be easily extensible to other locations within the SuomiNet Network.
-Additionally, **pwv_kpno** provides access to atmospheric models as a function of PWV, which is independent of a geographical location.
+Additionally, *pwv_kpno* provides access to atmospheric models as a function of PWV, which is independent of geographical location.
+Atmospheric models are provided from 3,000 to 12,000 Angstroms at a resolution of 0.05 Angstroms.

 ****************************
 Contributing and Attribution
 ****************************

-pwv_kpno is open source software released under the GNU General Public License.
+*pwv_kpno* is open source software released under the GNU General Public License.
 Issues raised on `GitHub <https://github.com/mwvgroup/pwv_kpno>`_ and pull requests from contributors are welcome.
-Additionally, pull requests introducing custom configuration files that extend **pwv_kpno** to new locations are also welcome.
+Additionally, pull requests introducing custom configuration files that extend *pwv_kpno* to new locations are also welcome.

-If you use **pwv_kpno** as part of any published work or research, we ask that you please use the following standard acknowledgement:
+If you use *pwv_kpno* as part of any published work or research, we ask that you please use the following standard acknowledgement:

     *This research made use of the pwv_kpno python package, an open source project that provides models for the atmospheric absorption due to precipitable water vapor in the near-infrared (Perrefort, Wood-Vasey et al. 2018)*